 A light releasing diode is an electric component that emits light when the electric current flows through it.
 It is a light source based on semiconductors.
 When current passes through the LED, the electrons recombine with holes emitting light in the process.
 It is a specific type of diode having similar characteristics as the p-n junction diode.
-Which means that an LED allows the flow of current in its forward direction while it blocks the flow in the reverse direction.
+This means that an LED allows the flow of current in its forward direction while it blocks the flow in the reverse direction.
 Light-emitting diodes are built using a weak layer of heavily doped semiconductor material.
-Based on the semiconductor material used and the amount of doping, an LED will emit a coloured light at a particular spectral wavelength when forward biased.
+Based on the semiconductor material used and the amount of doping, an LED will emit a colored light at a particular spectral wavelength when forward biased.

 Light Emitting Diode Circuit

 The LEDs also have a specific drop in voltage forward in cases where it is used typical circuits like a conventional diode.
-The drop in voltage depends on the current of LED, the colour of the produced light, etc. There are different values in the drop of voltage that would vary from 1.5V to 2.5 V current for 10 to 50 mA current.
+The drop in voltage depends on the current of the LED, the color of the produced light, etc. There are different values in the drop of voltage that would vary from 1.5V to 2.5 V current for 10 to 50 mA current.

 Working Principle of LED

 In LED, energy discharged in light form hinges on the forbidden energy gap.
 One could manipulate the wavelength of the light produced.
-Therefore, from its wavelength, the light colour and its visibility or cannot be controlled.
-The colour and wavelength of the light emitted can be determined by doping it with several impurities.
+Therefore, from its wavelength, the light color and its visibility or cannot be controlled.
+The color and wavelength of the light emitted can be determined by doping it with several impurities.

 Uses of LED